SYDNEY-MELBOURNE HSR / FFR Priority No.1

 Phase 1.
 The Feasibility Preliminary Study would require a $95 million for a high-speed rail network linking Sydney – Newcastle - Narrabri (Inland Route Connection), with a particular focus on the following towns Forbes, Parkes, Dubbo, Goondiwindi, Toowoomba and Ipswich.
 The proposed study will identify corridors, estimate construction costs, undertake preliminary geotechnical investigations and utilising all existing Federal, State and Council geotechnical report of the selected corridors and the financial and economic modelling necessary to determine the project’s viability.
 It is expected to take about 12 months to complete.

-The same process will be used in planning the inland heavy freight rail feasibility study to identify reduction of costs and develop a more reliable and fast delivery of containers and heavy and/or bulk freight, to be noted however that if necessary high speed and heavy freight WILL NOT use the same tracks.
+The same process will be used in planning the inland heavy freight rail feasibility study to identify reduction of costs and develop a more reliable faster delivery of containers.

 • Phase 2.
 Term of reference for a Control Study (by AACE International standard a +2-5% to -2-5% Cost Estimate) or Class II & I)